Guidance for UK businesses on rules for selling services to Switzerland.

 You can read the Swiss Citizens’ Rights Agreement Explainer for more information.

-If you are offering professional services in Switzerland, look at NARIC, the information centre for the academic and professional recognition of qualifications
+If you need to take action to secure the recognition of your professional qualification in Switzerland, look at ENIC, the information centre for the academic and professional recognition of qualifications.

-If you’re a statutory auditor working in Switzerland, your access to the audit profession will not be affected by the UK leaving the EU.
+If you are a UK statutory auditor working in Switzerland, your access to the audit profession has not changed.

 The Swiss competent authority should be able to provide further information.

-As such, if you’re a UK-qualified lawyer registered and working in Switzerland on a permanent basis, and under a UK title, you will continue to be able to practice while you remain registered in Switzerland.
+If you are a UK-qualified lawyer registered and working in Switzerland on a permanent basis, and under a UK title, you can continue to practise while you remain registered in Switzerland.

-If you’re not registered in Switzerland, UK-qualified lawyers have 4 years from the date the UK leaves the EU to register or to start the application to register, to permanently work under a UK professional title, or to transfer or to start the process of transferring to a Swiss professional title.
+If you are not registered in Switzerland, UK-qualified lawyers have 4 years from 1 January 2021 to register or to start the application to register, to permanently work under a UK professional title, or to transfer or to start the process of transferring to a Swiss professional title.

-If you’re a UK-qualified lawyer who has transferred to a Swiss-professional title before exit day, you will continue to have this transfer recognised, while you remain registered in Switzerland.
+If you are a UK-qualified lawyer who transferred to a Swiss-professional title before 1 January 2021, this transfer will be recognised while you remain registered in Switzerland.

-If you’re practicing in Switzerland under an EU qualification and professional title, you should contact your local regulator for specific advice.
+If you are practising in Switzerland under an EU qualification and professional title, you should contact your local regulator for specific advice.